bensullivann/SystemFund-Tradelog/README.md

 > **Multiply your wealth, Systemize Chaos.**

-Welcome to the core research and performance ledger for the **Systemizing Fund** trading engine.
+Welcome to the core research and performance ledger for the **System Fund** trading engine.
 This repository serves as a transparent audit trail documenting a 5-year quantitative backtest (2021–2026).

 ## 📊 The "Power Stats" (5-Year Aggregate)